cameron-ayre/cameron-ayre.github.io/_posts/2024-11-12-rounded-corners-without-borders-power-bi.md

-## How to have rounded corners without a (visible) border - Power BI
+## Power BI - Rounded corners without a border

-Rounded corners are nice, but needing a border isn't :(
+Rounded corners are nice, but needing a border line isn't :(

-It would be great if you could just set the border width to 0, but Power BI doesn't let you go below 1px.
+It would be great if you could just set the border width to 0px, but Power BI doesn't let you go below 1px.

+Classic Power BI :')

+---

+You can work around it in a few ways, but doing that every time is a pain.

-Classic Power BI :') Thankfully you can permanently fix this with a tiny change to your theme file:
+Thankfully, you can permanently fix this with a tiny change to your theme file:

 ```json
 {